 - The design and layout of the site has taken inspiration from the local context whilst attempting to create dwellings which are visually attractive and functional.
 Negotiations have taken place on the advice of officers to amend the site layout in order to address concerns raised by Ward Members and the general public regarding design considerations. - The proposals include the four-storey apartment block which provides one and two bedroom units.
 The apartment block has been repositioned to the southern portion of the site in order to address concerns regarding its overall massing, height and visual impact upon the setting of the Rodley Nature Reserve and Rodley Cricket Club.
 Design officers initially raised concerns regarding the overall height of the proposed block along with projecting balcony elements and solid to void ratio's of the external walls.
 The scheme has been amended to reposition the block away from the northern area of the site and boundary with Rodley Nature Reserve as it is considered this area is absent of large built form and retains an element of openness.
 In repositioning the block the openness to the northern side of the site is retained with the proposed apartment block now sited closer to existing built form to the south of the canal, screened by the existing tree belt.
+Further design amendments have been made to the window and balconies to incorporate stone heads and cills to provide consistency with the surrounding properties.
 It is considered this amended design creates an improved appearance, allowing the entrance to the site from Moss Bridge Road to remain open with landscaping and greenery providing a pleasant approach to the development.